skalarproduktraum/phd-thesis/chapters/track2track.md

 With the addition of virtual reality to the mix, we can first help the user with orientation in the dataset, and second, utilise the tracking data from the head-mounted display, consisting of head position and head orientation, for constraining the eye tracking data to remove outliers or spurious pupil detections, or even foveate the rendering of the volumetric dataset.

+Taking one of the two away, would however lead to issues:

+* When _removing eye tracking_, the head orientation could still be used as a cursor.
+However, following small and smooth movements with your head is not something humans are used to, the eyes will always lead the way, and the head will follow via the vestibulo-ocular reflex (VOR, see [Eye movements] in the [Introduction to Visual Processing] chapter).
+* When _removing virtual reality_, the effective "canvas" the user can use to follow cells around become restricted to the small part of the visual field a regular screen occupies.
+Alternatively, large screens, e.g., Powerwalls, could be used, but these also do not offer the freedom of movement that virtual reality headsets offer.

+## Tracking cells in early Platynereis development

 ## Design Process

 ### Initial Prototype